sevmorris/macback-m1/README.md

 - If you run Strap and have these repos it should pull from both.
 - There's an alias (`backup`) for backing up user preferences and some dotfiles (excluding the ones in ~/dotfiles.
 It rsyncs to a Dropbox folder, which you would need to create before running.
 Refer to the alias for dir names.<br>
 - There's a file (~/excludes-file.txt) that lists anything that doesn't need to (or shouldn't) be included in the backup.
+- Some aliases are useful only to me (synca, syncb...) since I use them to make sure my macback files and local files stay in sync.
 I've barely started figuring that out, so the list will grow.